JetBrains/intellij-sdk-docs/reference_guide/api_notable/api_notable_list_2020.md

 ### Notable Changes in IntelliJ Platform 2020.3

 Reparsing of `IReparseableLeafElementType`
-: For elements whose 'IElementType' implements this interface, platform attempts reparse when a modification is made right before or after the leaf element preventing reparsing the whole file.
+: For elements whose `IElementType` implements this interface, platform attempts reparse when a modification is made right before or after the leaf element preventing reparsing the whole file.

 Generating HTML fragments
 : Use `com.intellij.openapi.util.text.HtmlBuilder` for generating formatted content, e.g., for [Documentation](/reference_guide/custom_language_support/documentation.md).